Abdullah-offical/foodOnline/readme.txt

 		3 delete old database and create new database with same name 4 run migrate commands
 		5 Create supper user again new

+15 password is editable change to readonly mode
+16 set admin side other filter